Skip to content

 You first need to define the low-level Leds object that describes the hardware strip of connected leds.

-You can then define higher level objects like sub-strips (if there are actually several strips chained together like rings) or LED matrix.
+You can then define higher level objects like sub-strips (if there are actually several strips chained together like rings).

 Class Details